mafshari64/picongpu/docs/source/usage/plugins/binningPlugin.rst

 Example binning plugin usage: Laser Wakfield electron spectrometer
 ==================================================================

-The LWFA example contains a sample binning plugin setup to calculate an in-situ electron spectrometer.
+The :ref:`LWFA example <LWFA-example>`  contains a sample binning plugin setup to calculate an in-situ electron spectrometer.
 The kinetic energy of the electrons :math:`E = (\gamma - 1) m_o c^2` is plotted on axis 1 and the direction of the electrons :math:`\theta = \mathrm{atan}(p_x/p_y)` is plotted on axis 2.
 The charge :math:`Q` moving in the bin direction :math:`\theta` at the bin energy :math:`E` is calculated for each bin.
 The charge is normalized to the bin volume :math:`\Delta E \cdot \Delta \theta`.
+Such spectrometers are a common tool in plasma based electron acceleration experiments [Kurz2018]_.

 .. note::